 How to implement

-- Use apps like Headspace or Calm.
+- Use apps like Headspace or Calm, or in-device options for quick exercises3.

 - Find a quiet space: a conference room, quiet corner, or your car.